Manage user accounts

 AllowUsers example to the newly configured user (without root privileges)

-Remark: The parameter AllowUsers does not exist in the example file, so you must add it manually below of the existing entries.
+Remark: The parameter AllowUsers does not exist in the example file, so you must add the AllowUsers line manually e.g. below the others.

 Remarks: It is still possible to use multiple shell windows.
-All logins of the same user from the same source machine count as one session.
-In the shell you can also change the current user account using
+All logins of the same user from the same computer count as one session.
+You can also change the current user ID using

-su example where “example” must be a valid account on your system.
+su example (The new user must be a valid account on your system.)